Chiral basis for qubits and spin-helix decay

 The $2N$ eigenstates of $H$ belonging to the one-kink subspace are given by the ansatz

-where $p$ is a chiral analogue of a quasi-momentum.
-The diagonalization of $H$ within a subspace with an arbitrary number of kinks is performed using the coordinate Bethe Ansatz.
-The complete set of XX eigenvectors in the chiral basis is given by the following Theorem:
+where $p$ is a chiral analogue of the quasi-momentum.
+The diagonalization of $H$ within a subspace with an arbitrary number of kinks can be performed by the coordinate Bethe Ansatz (see \cite{Supp2}) which gives a complete set of eigenvectors in the chiral basis. \begin{theorem*} The states